Issyanofsky/rick_and_morty/README.md

 Accessing the REST API:

         http://localhost:5000/characters to fetch the filtered characters.
-        http://localhost:5000/healthcheck to check the health of the service.return status 200
+        http://localhost:5000/healthcheck to check the health of the service. return status 200

 ## K8s: